mateoespinosa/mateoespinosa.github.io/_posts/2019-05-20-kolmogov-complexity.md

     return "7134618915756138"
 {% endhighlight %}

 It seems as if the shortest program we can think of to generate the second string is not doing anything "fancier" than returning the string itself.
-This gives us some sort of notion of what a truly random object is: if we cannot represent a object with a program shorter than the object itself, then this object must be "random" (or commonly called **Kolmogorov random**) as it seems to have no real, or at least "discoverable", structure.
+This gives us some sort of notion of what a truly random object is: if we cannot represent an object with a program shorter than the object itself, then this object must be "random" (or commonly called **Kolmogorov random**) as it seems to have no real, or at least "discoverable", structure.
 It rather seems incompressible.
 In our example above, even though both strings are of the same length, one could be compressed with a shorter program than the string itself whereas the other one is **its own shortest description**.
 As it turn out, most strings we can think of end up being "random" using this notion of randomness.

 At first sight, the idea of thinking of the complexity of an object as the shortest program that can generate it sounds like madness: how is this not dependent on the language we use to describe such program?
 Wouldn't some languages favor some objects with short descriptions over others?
 For example empirical languages may favor numerical computations over functional languages.
 However, as it turns out, this notion of complexity can only change within a constant value when using some language over another language.
 Furthermore this constant value is independent on the object itself and rather just dependent on the two languages we are considering.
 How can this be true?
 More on that later.